Promotion of Sustainability Management

 FY 2025 targets Impact on Society Impact on Business

-1. Number of times compliance education information disseminated annually
+Domestic Number of times compliance education information disseminated annually 16 times

 Overseas

-2. Achievement ratio of significant compliance violation risk response plan
+2. Achievement rate of significant compliance violation risk response plan

 100%

-Respect and protection for intellectual property Promotion of the use of company intellectual property rights Global Achievement ratio of patent acquisition plans that contribute to the expansion of business 100%
+Respect and protection for intellectual property Promotion of the use of company intellectual property rights Global Achievement ratio of plan for acquisition of patents that contribute to business growth and new business creation 100%

 • Promotion of high value-added technological innovations